 While the accessibility is not a problem, Turkcell/Superonline somehow blocks StrongVPN protocols.
-However, by enabling “OpenVPN – Scramble” feature in the settings menu, you will be able to bypass the censorship.
-As for the Türk Telekom and Vodafone users, you do not have to worry about anything.
+However, by enabling the “OpenVPN – Scramble” feature in the settings menu, you will be able to bypass the censorship.
+As for the Türk Telekom and Vodafone users, there is nothing to worry about.

-Leaving the accessibility behind, StongVPN is a US based provider operating under US jurisdiction.
-In other words, it has to keep users data.
+Leaving the accessibility behind, StongVPN is a US-based provider operating under US jurisdiction.
+In other words, it has to keep users’ data.
 However, StrongVPN depicts they do not keep any activity logs.
 Just a friendly warning, do not engage in any illegal activity by using StrongVPN.
-With StrongVPN, bypassing censorship and accessing blocked website should be your main purpose.
+Bypassing censorship and accessing the blocked website should be your main purpose.

 One another thing I do not like about StrongVPN is the server coverage.
 The company provides VPN servers in 30 different countries.
 The coverage map may seem insufficient.
 However, you will love the speed!
 According to our detailed review, StrongVPN proved to be one of the fastest VPN services.